bplaut/caution-when-ood-llm/README.md

 There are two main Python files:
-1. generate_text.py, which is a command-line interface to generate text via Hugging Face
+1. generate_text.py, which uses the Hugging Face interface to generate text with an LLM.
+This file can be called directly by command-line, but for our experiments it is only called by take_qa_test.py.
 2. take_qa_test.py, which runs a multiple choice Q&A test using a Hugging Face dataset and generate_text.py.
 Both files support the same command line arguments (shown below), although some arguments are only relevant for one file.
 For example, --dataset is only used for take_qa_test.py.